gapurov/claude-code-env-switcher/README.md

-  list                 Show available env names use <name>           Switch current shell to this env (persistent by default) reload [<name>]      (Optionally switch) then restart the shell (login) show                 Print managed vars (masked for secrets) current              Print active env name clear|default        Switch to the empty default env
+  list                 Show available env names use <name>           Switch current shell to this env (persistent by default) reload [<name>]      (Optionally switch) then restart the shell (login) reset|clear|default  Switch to the empty default env version              Print ccenv script version current              Print active env name

 Flags:
   -e, --env-file <path>  Use a specific claude-code-env-sets.sh for this shell